equinor/tocomo/README.md

 docker run -t backend_image --p 5005:5005
 ```

+Go to <http://127.0.0.1:5005/docs> in your browser to see the swagger page for the
+backend

 ### Frontend

 The frontend is written in react.
 In order to start the frontend do the